Always use fresh and high-quality beans if you want to enjoy a delicious and aromatic cup of coffee.

 Keep in Small Portions

-If you must freeze your beans, do it in small amounts and in sealed containers.
+If you must freeze your beans, do it in small amounts and sealed containers.
 Constantly opening and shutting a huge container exposes your beans to more elements.
 Storing them in tiny amounts will keep your unused beans safer.

 Can Coffee Beans Be Stored in the Fridge?